davaya/OSCAL/src/information-model/oscal-im.md

 Ontologies express the semantics of and relationships among resources.
-Physical resources are described by ontology nodes, while digital resources (documents, messages, images, etc.) can be both described by ontologies and defined by abstract information models composed of [Datatypes](https://www.w3.org/TR/rdf12-concepts/#section-Datatypes).
+Physical resources are described by ontology nodes, while digital resources (documents, messages, images, etc.) can be both described by ontology nodes and defined by abstract information models composed of [Datatypes](https://www.w3.org/TR/rdf12-concepts/#section-Datatypes).
 Datatypes define the logical value of a digital resource and its serialized representations, and the ontology terminology of datatypes performing lexical-to-(logical)-value (L2V) mapping is a